-Detroit Real Estate Market
+How is The Detroit Real Estate Market 2019?

 In addition to this, many older residents of the city are also considering a move back to their hometown because of the prospects here.
 With a population of around 4.3 million and average household income of around $53,000, Detroit is moving rapidly upwards when it comes to both population growth and development.

-Detroit Real Estate Market Forecast 2018
+Detroit Real Estate Market Forecasts 2019 & 2020

 Below is the graph showing Zillow Home Value Index from 2009 to 2019 for the Detroit Housing Market.
 The Zillow Home Value Index is the median Zestimate valuation for a given geographic area on a given day.
-The Zestimate home value is Zillow’s estimated market value for an individual home and is calculated for about 100 million homes nationwide.
-It is a starting point in determining a home’s value and is not an official appraisal.
+It shows the median home value for single family homes to increase by 5.4% to $27,395 in Mar 2019.

-Detroit Real Estate Market Trend 2018
+Detroit Real Estate Market Trends

 According to Trulia.com, the Detroit housing market trends indicate an increase of $4,000 (8%) in median home sales over the past year.
 The average price per square foot for this same period rose to $45, up from $42.
 Trends in Detroit housing market also show a 8% year-over-year rise in median sales price and a 0% rise in median rent per month.

 - The median sales price for homes in Detroit for Feb 10 to May 9 was $54,000 based on 239 home sales.

 - Average price per square foot for Detroit was $45, an increase of 7% compared to the same period last year.